British Rail Class 423: Preservation

 So far two complete units (highlighted in table below) and two individual driving trailers have been preserved.
 In addition the former 4TC driving vehicle from set 3582 has been preserved.

 The more high-profile unit preserved is the former South West Trains (SWT) "celebrity" unit painted in BR blue livery with painted aluminium window frames, no. 3417.
 The unit was initially used on Wimbledon depot as a shunter, but with SWT needing to get it off its books it was sold to the Bluebell Railway for the nominal sum of £1.
 It was moved to Eastleigh Works for storage, after having been used initially as the centrepiece for the Bluebell in a ceremony at East Grinstead railway station to mark the commencement of work at the station site as part of the line's work on the northern extension.
 The unit returned to East Grinstead for further use and storage in September 2010.
 In late April, the unit sustained minor damage to its shoegear as it was being driven from sidings at Clapham Junction Yard prior to movement under tow to the Swanage Railway.
 This resulted in the traction current being discharged in the yard whilst repairs were carried out.
 The unit was then moved back into the sidings and then dragged to Swanage the following day.
 The unit was for some time stabled in the open at Clapham Junction, having previously been stored in the shed at the yard.
 The unit was then moved to Ilford as part of a deal brokered by the unit's support group for a full repaint.
-After the completion of this body work restoration, it was transferred to Strawberry Hill in South West London where it remains, undergoing long-term restoration by volunteers from the Southern Electric Traction Group.
+After the completion of this bodywork restoration, it was transferred to Strawberry Hill in South West London where the interior underwent long-term refurbishment by volunteers from the Southern Electric Traction Group.
+It was returned to the National Rolling Stock Library on 16 January 2024.

 The second set, no. 3905, was turned into a tractor unit before being used for spares by the 5 BEL Trust to restore a 5 BEL set.
 It was donated for preservation and was stored at the Dartmoor Railway.
 In 2016 the termination of lease by Dartmoor Railway meant the unit would leave the railway and find a new home at the East Kent Railway in Sheperdswell.

 One other set, no. 3822, was briefly preserved until 2010 when it was scrapped.
 It was located at the Churnet Valley Railway and was partially restored.
 In 2008 half of the set was returned to as-built BR Blue and received internal repairs.
 The other half remained in "as withdrawn" Connex condition, and the set operated at several special events throughout that year.

 There was an attempt to preserve unit 3810 (the unit that was briefly exported to Germany), but this failed and ultimately it was scrapped.